Seven 401(k) hardship withdrawal rule changes and what to do next

 By implementing this provision, plans no longer require that available plan loans be taken before a hardship withdrawal is allowed.

 Our point of view: Plan sponsors should consider continuing to require that a plan loan be taken prior to a hardship withdrawal.
-Loans are repaid to the plan, while hardship withdrawals aren’t.
-Thus, in the long run, it may be more beneficial to participants to take a plan loan.
+Loans are repaid to the plan, while hardship withdrawals aren’t so, in the long run, it may be more beneficial for participants to take a plan loan.